measurement-kit/mkbuild/README.md

 ## AppVeyor

-The `.appveyor.yml` is like the one that we use now, that is:
+The `.appveyor.yml` is quite like the one that we use now:

 ```YAML
 image: Visual Studio 2017